Heal and learn from an affair and then rebuild your new relationship in Raleigh.

 For attach, or the third and final stage, couples reestablish their trust in and commitment to each other through development of a new, stronger relationship and a new future together.
 Both partners get to shape new rituals for connection and examine their new shared meaning as a couple.

-A Journey to restoring trust after betrayal
+A therapeutic journey in counseling to restore trust after betrayal

-Some Considerations for Moving Past Infidelity in Couples Therapy
+Considerations for Addressing Infidelity in Couples Therapy

 - Requires a willingness to make amends and recommit to each other